fifthfrankie/powerbi-snippet-library/README.md

 2. It modifies the `DataModelSchema` file to inject the selected snippets.
 3. The modified files are repackaged into a new PBIT file for download.

-## Contributing

-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue.
-For contributions, please fork the repository and create a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- Inspired by the need for efficient snippet management in Power BI projects.
 - Built with Streamlit for rapid web application development.